aptech/docs/docs/CR-uniquesa.rst

 ::

-    //Create a 8x1 string array
+    // Create a 8x1 string array
     string comTrades = { "corn", "gold", "soybeans", "silver", "coffee", "oil", "silver", "soybeans" };

-    //Return an alphabetized string array containing the
+    // Return an alphabetized string array containing the
-    //unique elements from 'comTrades'
+    // unique elements from 'comTrades'
     commodity = uniquesa(comTrades);

 After the code above, the variables comTrades and commodity will be equal to: